Hours of Service

 The Hours of Service feature helps manage work hours, breaks, and rest periods for entities.
 Each entity follows a work cycle based on its daily schedule, typically consisting of a working segment followed by a resting segment.

-• Cycle Start: Displays the date when the cycle began for the vehicle.
-Since the configured signal is based on movement, the vehicle is considered to be working when its speed exceeds 3 mph.
+• Segment Start: Displays the date when the segment began.
+For segments configured based on movement, the vehicle is considered to be working when its speed exceeds 3 mph.

 • Valid Cycle: Shows an icon indicating whether the cycle is valid or not.
 If the entity is overworked, the cycle is marked as invalid.